Risto-Stevcev/iac-protocol/intro.rst

 Python, please send me an email so that I can help you create an interface.
 The license is BSD and allows you to create a fork of this project with the proper credits, but in order to keep everything standardized and in one place, I recommend sending a pull request and contributing to this project directly.
-I'll strongly consider any differences in design implementation.
+I'll strongly consider any suggestions in design implementation.

 .. warning::